 “You’re fifty now,” he said, “let’s talk about the fork in the road.”
 I was used to his peculiarities but wasn’t sure where he was going.
 “You’re healthy now and you have the choice to stay that way.
 But some of your numbers are starting to elevate.
 It’s normal but something we will want to address in time.”

 “We can do this one of two ways.
 For most people, I just start prescribing drugs.
 I would prefer not to but it’s the American Way.
-You start now with one or two and by the time you are seventy you’re taking fifteen twice a day.”
+You start now with one or two pills twice a day and by the time you are seventy you’re taking fifteen.”

 “The other way is to get and stay healthy.
 It’s the hard way.
 You need to drop about ten pounds and stay that way.
 You need to keep up with a good diet and with daily exercise.
 But you really have to do it.
 Everyone says they will but no one does.
 So it’s up to you.”